anshtiwatne/anshtiwatne/README.md

 - 👋 Hi, I’m Ansh
-- ⌨️ I'm not really working on anything right now
+- ⌨️ I'm working on building a raspi drone to use image recognition
-- 🐍 I’m currently learning JS
+- 🍵 I’m currently learning JS
 - 📧 You can reach me at my email

 <!---